Adventures in Thai Cooking & Travel

 Because of its rich, nutty flavor, black sticky rice is usually eaten by itself and not served with fruits, like white sticky rice often is with mangoes.
 For toppings, stronger flavors like toasted sesame seeds or toasted shredded coconut do more to accentuate the natural flavor of the rice.
 Unsweetened shredded coconut is available in small packages from Asian food markets or sold in bulk in specialty food stores.

-Recipe Copyright © 1995 Kasma Loha-unchit in It Rains Fishes.
+Recipe Copyright © 1998 Kasma Loha-unchit.
 All rights reserved.